ElenaKorshakova/Plotly-Dashboard-Information-Visualization/README.md

 <h3> MAIN RESULTS AND FINDINGS </h3>

-The COVID-19 pandemic has exacerbated mental health issues for many people, and anxiety has become the most common disorder associated with a constant feeling of worry.
 Data analysis and visualization results showed that

 • The most prone to depression and anxiety states are Oregon, Louisiana, Mississippi, Nevada, and New York.
 The pattern varied during different time periods.
 This result partially correlate with the number of COVID-19 Cases and Deaths by State (CDC COVID-19 Data Tracker, 2020)